 BlackRock (BLK) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the investment firm had lost 3.73% over the past month.
-This has lagged the Finance sector's loss of 3.61% and the S&P 500's loss of 0.13% in that time.
+Coming into today, shares of the investment firm had lost 0.15% in the past month.
+In that same time, the Finance sector lost 2.94%, while the S&P 500 lost 1.37%.

 Investors will be hoping for strength from BlackRock as it approaches its next earnings release.
-In that report, analysts expect BlackRock to post earnings of $10.14 per share.
-This would mark a year-over-year decline of 0.39%.
+On that day, BlackRock is projected to report earnings of $10.14 per share, which would represent a year-over-year decline of 0.39%.
 Meanwhile, our latest consensus estimate is calling for revenue of $5.15 billion, up 14.93% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for BlackRock.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for BlackRock.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.32% higher.
-BlackRock is currently a Zacks Rank #2 (Buy).
+The Zacks Consensus EPS estimate has moved 0.02% higher within the past month.
+BlackRock is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note BlackRock's current valuation metrics, including its Forward P/E ratio of 23.57.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.59.
+In terms of valuation, BlackRock is currently trading at a Forward P/E ratio of 23.47.
+This valuation marks a premium compared to its industry's average Forward P/E of 11.4.

 Infrastructure Stock Boom to Sweep America